Safety Information & Precautionary Measures

 The safety and well-being of the Stanford CUD participants and employees is our top priority.
 We have implemented precautionary measures in alignment with the most up-to-date university, county, state and federal guidance.
 At this time the Stanford CUD is taking the following steps:

-- All staff are now working remotely.
+- All staff are limiting on-campus work.

 - All research related travel for participants and employees has been postponed.